danitornow/serverless/README.md

 # Serverless Demo and Sample Codes

-*Originally Presented to AWS Meetup in Sioux Falls, SD* _Presented on April 30th, 2019_
+*Originally Presented to AWS Meetup in Sioux Falls, SD.*
+_Presented on April 30th, 2019_

 Features: